sweko/uacs-internet-programming-exams/readme.md

 2. Inside that folder will be a folder called `docs`, a folder called `data` and a folder called `code`.
 The `docs` folder contains the instructions for the exam, and the `date` folder contains the code for the exam.

-3. The `code` folder should contain a `tsconfig.json` file and folders with student ids.
+3. The `code` folder should contain folders with student ids.
 Locate the folder with your student id and open it.
 It should contain an `index.html` file, an `styles.css` file, and a `script.ts` file.
 This is where you will write your code for the exam.

 ## 4. Do the exam